SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 I recommend setting times in your day to mute Slack so it doesn't bring you out of work mode and ruin your flow.

-An alternatives to Slack:
+### Alternatives to Slack

-* Microsoft Teams (inlcuded in Office 365 Subscription )
+* Microsoft Teams (included in Office 365 Subscription )

 ## 6. Buffer

 I've been using Buffer for almost 2 years now.
 Not only do I like the app but I've come to appreciate the company behind the app.
 They have some cool pricipals and their blog is also pretty great.

-I've talked to alot of people and there are a lot of preferences out there when it comes to soclial media schduleing.
+I've talked to a lot of people and there are a lot of preferences out there when it comes to social media scheduling.
 We use Buffer for our clients, ourselves and I use it for my personal account.

 * Schedule social media posts
 * Track new feeds of things